A guarantee or a guess, which would you choose?

 Why do variable annuities use a derivative to determine future income?
 Simple, this method allows for the insurance company to hedge their exposure to the long term liability of a long term income responsibility.
 In other words, the future event will never allow the variable annuity company to be exposed, the “factor” actually used will always benefit the insurance company.

 How could 10% fully guaranteed for funds used to calculate the income accumulation be less available money than a similar product offering far less guaranteed interest?

-With guaranteed annuities, the factor to determine actual income is contractually guaranteed.
-In variable annuities, the “factor” is a derivative, it actually depends on what happens in the future.
+With guaranteed annuities, the factor in determining actual income is contractually guaranteed.
+In variable annuities, the “factor” is a derivative, and it depends on what happens in the future.

 Guaranteed or a derivative, which would you use to base your important future income on?

 Premium gift for you for registering for my newsletter

 I am a member of Syndicated Columnists, a national organization committed to a fully transparent approach to money.

 Interested in additional information?
 Register for my FREE bi-monthly newsletter, "Layin' it on the line."
 It contains information that other people have found beneficial.
 I will never sell your information.